Don’t miss these top-rated attractions in Utah

 Goblin Valley State Park is also a certified International Dark Sky Park.

-Anyone want to go stargazing?
+Does anyone want to go stargazing?

 Grand Staircase—Escalante National Monument and Lower Calf Creek Falls